OWASP Threat Modeling Project

 Threat Modeling Across the Lifecycle

-Threat modeling is best applied continuously throughout a software development project.
 The process is essentially the same at different levels of abstraction, although the information gets more and more granular throughout the lifecycle.
-Ideally, a high-level threat model should be defined in the concept or planning phase, and then refined throughout the lifecycle.
-As more details are added to the system, new attack vectors are created and exposed.
-The ongoing threat modeling process should examine, diagnose, and address these threats.
+Ideally, a high-level threat model should be defined in the ideation or design phase, and then refined throughout the lifecycle.
+As more details are added to the system, new attack vectors may be created and exposed.
+The ongoing threat modeling process examines, diagnoses, and addresses these threats.

 Note that it is a natural part of refining a system for new threats to be exposed.
 For example, when you select a particular technology – such as Java for example – you take on the responsibility to identify the new threats that are created by that choice.
 Even implementation choices such as using regular expressions for validation introduce potential new threats to deal with.